File Change Monitor

-Why File Integrity Monitoring Is Necessary
+Why File Change Monitoring Is Necessary

 When an attack on a WordPress site succeeds, attackers typically take actions such as: